-- §7-6-2 The conversion period shall be whichever is shorter, 6 months or shrimps life expectancy. - §7-6-3 More than a half of parent shrimps are raised for longer than 3 years and the rest can be free from parasites and from sustainable fishery sites. - §7-6-4 If crustaceans cannot be raised properly only with 7-5-4, fish powder and/or fish oil can be used for up to 25 % and 10% of whole feeds respectively (However, either shall derive from sustainable fisheries).
+- §7-6-3 More than a half of parent shrimps are raised for longer than 3 years and the rest can be free from parasites and from sustainable fishery sites. - §7-6-4 If crustaceans cannot be raised properly only with 7-5-4, fish powder and/or fish oil can be used for up to 25 % and 10% of whole feeds respectively (However, either shall derive from sustainable fisheries).
 In addition, organic cholesterol can be used to meet nutrition needs of penaeid shrimp or other freshwater shrimps.
 If organic cholesterol is not available, non-organic cholesterol that derives from non-organic wool, crustaceans, or other resources.